-Part-time Mentor for Native American Youth
+Part-time Mentor for Native American Youth (POSITION FILLED)

 We are seeking a part-time mentor to help Native American youth strengthen cultural identity and positive self-esteem as they increase health and wellness resiliency, and raise appreciation of traditional ecological knowledge.

 The Native American nonprofit, Elderberry Wisdom Farm (EWF), founded in 2018 in Salem, Oregon, has created the Native American Journey of Transformation and will provide culturally-tailored multimedia classroom education for Native American high school students at an Indian boarding school in Salem OR.